getappmap/install-action/README.md

 ```

-If your project alrady has the AppMap software libraries and configuration files installed, you can configure the action to skip the install of the libraries and only install the CLI tools which are required for later steps.
+If your project alrady has the AppMap software libraries and configuration files installed, use `install-appmap-library: false` to skip the install of the libraries and only install the CLI tools which are required for later steps:

 ```